Professor Ahmed F. Ghoniem

-John's PhD research focuses on fundamental understanding of combustion dynamics and its instability mitigation.
-He is currently working on the backward step combustor that stabilizes flames by sudden expansion and thus producing recirculating flows in the wake behind the step, with various syngas fuel conditions.
+John's PhD research focuses on understanding fundamental mechanisms of combustion dynamics, i.e., thermoacoustic instability, observed in turbulent lean premixed flames.
+He is currently working on the backward-facing step combustor, where flames are stabilized by recirculating flows behind the step, with various fuel and inlet conditions.

 The focus of Zach's current research is in the area of combustion dynamics, focusing on the coupling between acoustic waves and large-scale turbulent structures in swirling flows and time-dependent flame anchoring in swirling flows.
 He is also investigating passive means of suppressing instability in lean, premixed combustion systems.

 Zach received a S.B. in Physics and an S.B. in Aeronautical Engineering from MIT in 2008 and an S.M. in Mechanical Engineering from MIT in 2010.
 Prior areas of research have included electric propulsion and the aerodynamics of human powered vehicles.